brson/brson.github.com/writing.md

   language that runs blazingly fast, prevents segfaults, and guarantees thread safety".
-I also am largely responsible for the visual design, which admittedly is highly-derivitive of stock bootstrap, but I'm quite proud of my aesthitic sense, and ability to work within my own limitations.
+I also am largely responsible for the visual design, which admittedly is highly-derivitive of stock bootstrap, but I'm quite proud of my aesthetic sense, and ability to work within my own limitations.
 Plenty of people have criticised the Rust website over the years, but it does what it needs to pretty well.